-The unfortunate reality is that accidents do happen – whether you’re at work or trying to build the homestead.
+The unfortunate reality is accidents do happen – whether you’re at work or trying to build the homestead.
 One of the best (and cheapest) ways to protect yourself during a task is by using PPE (personal protective equipment).
 In many cases, PPE can prevent a bad situation from becoming worse.
 Here’s a story about something that recently happened to me…

-In this particular instance, the chain never sunk into the chaps hard enough to cause the specialized material to stop the saw.
+In this instance, the chain never sunk into the chaps hard enough to cause the specialized material to stop the saw.
 However, it still provided some level of protection.
 If I hadn’t used the chaps that day, there could have had some serious blood loss.

 Not only is PPE effective if you’re using it correctly but it can also save you money.
-Although I’m happy no injuries occurred that day, I’m just as happy that we were able to avoid ridiculous medical bills.
+Although I’m happy no injuries occurred that day, I’m just as happy we were able to avoid ridiculous medical bills.

 For homesteaders, there are plenty of potential accidents you could suffer while working.
 If you live in a remote area where emergency help is not quickly available, preventing accidents and injuries and mitigating risks is hugely important.
 For those who’re into self-sufficiency, it’s a great idea to be prepared with first aid equipment and know-how.

 Thank you, Husqvarna, for making a quality chaps.
 Now, I have to buy more.Disclaimer